rails/rails/guides/source/asset_pipeline.md

 The Rails Asset Pipeline is managed by [**Propshaft**](https://github.com/rails/propshaft) in Rails 8.
-Propshaft is built for an era where transpilation, bundling and compression are less critical for basic applications, thanks to better browser support and faster networks and HTTP/2 capabilities.
+Propshaft is built for an era where transpilation, bundling and compression are less critical for basic applications, thanks to better browser support, faster networks and HTTP/2 capabilities.

 The simplified design of Propshaft, focuses on essential asset management tasks,